Home Plumbing System

 3. Make a List of Rooms That Need Plumbing

-After you figure out what you want, it’s time to make a list of what rooms in your home will require plumbing and what features within each room need.
-Let’s now talk more about some likely suggestions for where you’ll need plumbing in your new home and what appliances and features will require a water supply.
+After you figure out what you want, it’s time to list what rooms in your home require plumbing and what features each room needs.
+Let’s talk more about some likely suggestions for where you’ll need plumbing in your new home and what appliances and features require a water supply.

-All of these aspects need to be considered when planning your kitchen’s plumbing.
+All these aspects must be considered when planning your kitchen’s plumbing.

-You’ll need to account for toilets, sinks, drains, showers, bathtubs, and perhaps even more.
-If there is going to be more than one bathroom in your new home, you will need to decide on what features will be included where.
+You’ll need to account for toilets, sinks, drains, showers, bathtubs, and perhaps more.
+If there is more than one bathroom in your new home, you will need to decide on what features will be included.

 Outdoor Areas – Although outdoor areas, by definition, are not rooms, they’re still on your property and need to be accounted for in your plumbing planning.
-Outdoor faucets, hoses, and even artificial waterfalls or swimming pools must be accounted for during the planning stage.
+Outdoor faucets, hoses, and even artificial waterfalls or swimming pools must be accounted for during planning.

 You also might want to add a sprinkler system for your new lawn.

-Laundry Room – Your laundry room will need pipes installed for appliances like washing machines, and gas or ventilation pipes for tumble dryers.
-These appliances usually need to be connected to your primary plumbing system to operate.
+Laundry Room – Your laundry room will need pipes installed for appliances like washing machines and gas or ventilation pipes for tumble dryers.
+These appliances must be connected to your primary plumbing system to operate.

-Therefore it’s crucial to include them when planning your new plumbing system.
+Therefore, including them when planning your new plumbing system is crucial.

 Basement – Your basement is another room in your home that may have some vital plumbing features.
 If your area is prone to flooding, you may require a sump pump to evacuate excess water runoff.
-Sump pumps are an essential feature in some areas as they prevent damages to foundations and structures.
+Sump pumps are essential in some areas as they prevent damage to foundations and structures.

 4. Create a Centralized Point